-You will need to make sure your fasting window is long enough to sustain optimal weight loss ketosis for at least 2-3 hours.
+You must ensure your fasting window is long enough to sustain optimal weight loss ketosis for at least 2-3 hours.
 Technically, you are in ketosis when your ketone reading is above 0.5 mmol/L, but you will most likely notice the signs of ketosis when you are in optimal weight loss ketosis, which is around 1 mmol\L.

 Signs of Ketosis

 - Your hunger won’t bother you as much.

 These telltale signs mean that you have experienced the metabolic switchover.

 The frequency of your fasts will depend on two factors:

 - The length of your fasts: My favorite fast length to try first is 20 hours.
 I recommend you fast 4-5 days a week.
 If you fast for 24 hours, no more than three days a week.

 - How you feel when you fast.
 As you become metabolically flexible, your body sends you more reliable cues.
 Some days, you may notice you don’t feel as good.
 It’s ok to break your fast.